This is part of the ANKN Logo

 Peterson states the purposes of the evaluation as:

-The Indian Service-wide Testing Project, reported in this monograph, had two main purposes: 1) to examine the progress and achievement that the Indian students had mode in various types of educational situations; 2) to examine those factors which were thought to be related to the student’s educational development and to uncover any other factors which might prove to be related.
+The Indian Service-wide Testing Project, reported in this monograph, had two main purposes: 1) to examine the progress and achievement that the Indian students had made in various types of educational situations; 2) to examine those factors which were thought to be related to the student’s educational development and to uncover any other factors which might prove to be related.

 As pointed out above, the BIA was the major education institution providing schooling to Indians on reservations.
 The purpose of the evaluation was generally, in line with the famed eight year study of progressive vs traditional education.
 The “New Deal” BIA had instituted a new bicultural program, which was referenced above in the purpose (Szasz, 1977).
-The evaluation question was, “Did Indian students exposed primarily to the new program do better than those who were not exposed to the program?”
+The evaluation question was, “Did Indian students exposed primarily to the new program do better than those who were not exposed to the traditional (old) program?”
 As Tyler in his section reports:

 The tests results show that children in the fourth grade who have had their total schooling under the new program have made relatively greater progress than pupils in the 8th or 12th grades who have had but a part of their schooling under the new program.
 This is true in each of the major fields, reading, writing, arithmetic, natural resources and health and safety.
 More specifically, the children coming through the new program gain not only knowledge of matters related to life in the Indian home and community but at the same time acquire greater competence in the tools of learning.
-By dealing in school with matters of interest to Indian children that they can actually use in their own lives, not only do they learn about these things but they acquire greater skill in reading, writing and arithmetic as these abilities are used in study of matters that are interesting and helpful to them. (p.
+By dealing in school with matters of interest to Indian children that they can actually use in their own lives, not only do they learn about these things but they acquire greater skill in reading, writing and arithmetic as these abilities are used in the study of matters that are interesting and helpful to them. (p.
 116)

 Purpose.
 The purpose of this evaluation was to evaluate the BIA Education program and make comparisons between BIA and other schools in order to determine if the BIA progressive education program was as good as other programs.
 This was a large scale evaluation intended for use by administrators and policy level officials.